 There are specific qualities that correspond to each element.
 Each of the five elements correspond with a particular season, meridian, time, body function or organ, direction, emotion, sound, color, odor and more.

-……when these elements are out of balanced the natural flow of the season and the energy that is present at that time is affected and all things that follow.
+……when these elements are out of balance the natural flow of the season and the energy that is present at that time is affected and all things that follow.
 It can affect the seasons to come and the elements with all the corresponding characteristics associated with the element.
 For example: During the winter if the snow should stop the building of water reserves for the reservoirs suddenly stops.
 In the following spring and summer months our reservoirs will be so low that we may not have enough water to nourish our plants or have clean water to drink.
 We can wee this in the canyons where the water is low in the creeks and rivers and reservoirs.
 In our bodies, if we do not replenish our own water source we can become dehydrated and develop other associated problems like constipation or dizziness.
 If our minds do not have the mental reserves to draw from and become forgetful or one may develop confusion.

 Acupuncture accesses the energy through particular points to keep the flow of the energy balanced and moving.